December 3, 2018

 Trainer

 Imagine you have 45 minutes to present your topic to an interested group of people.
-Which method will you choose?
-Hans and Michael from blink.it have found the perfect format for this occasion at the GABAL Autumn Impulse Day: The Discussion Marketplace.
-In this format, the audience decides which questions should be answered - under very special conditions!
+Which method do you choose?
+Hans and Michael from blink.it found the perfect format for this occasion at the GABAL Autumn Impulse Day: The discussion marketplace.
+Here, the audience decides which questions should be answered – under very special conditions!

-The classic for introducing a topic: Lectures followed by a discussion/Q&A session.
+The classic for introductions to the topic: Lectures with subsequent discussion/Q&A rounds

-In the Discussion Marketplace, this principle is turned on its head: Here, the participants decide which questions you should answer.
+In the discussion marketplace, this principle is turned upside down: Here, the participants determine which questions you should answer.
 For each question, you have exactly five minutes – the timer is running.
-With this method, you manage to answer all the important questions even in a tight timeframe.
+With this method, you manage to answer all the important questions even in a limited amount of time.
 And exactly the questions that are most important to the audience!

-Michael and Hans from blink.it first tried this method at the Autumn Impulse Day 2018 – the participants were thrilled.
-And above all: Although the audience was almost exclusively made up of trainers, until then, no one knew this clever format.
-All the more reason to delve deeper into this method!
+Michael and Hans from blink.it first tried this method at the GABAL Autumn Impulse Day 2018 – the participants were thrilled.
+And above all: Although the audience consisted almost entirely of trainers, no one had previously known this clever format.
+A good reason to take a closer look at this method!

 Der Diskussionsmarktplatz beim GABAL Impulstag 2018 mit Michael von blink.it

-Michael at the GABAL Impulse Day 2018: With the “Discussion Marketplace” method, he answers only the questions that are truly important to the audience in a short amount of time.
+Michael at the GABAL Impulse Day 2018: With the "discussion marketplace" method, he answers only the questions that are truly important to the audience in a short time.

 The perfect method for Barcamps

-The Discussion Marketplace is the perfect method for Barcamp formats: That is, for all kinds of presentations that should actually involve much more audience participation than is possible in a typical lecture.
-By Barcamp principle, I mean all events where you speak as an expert with people who are generally interested in your topic.
+The discussion marketplace is the perfect method for Barcamp formats: That is, for all kinds of lectures that should actually have much more audience participation than is possible in a typical lecture.
+By Barcamp principle, I mean all events where you, as an expert, speak to people who are generally interested in your topic.

-• It is important to you to address as many questions from your participants as possible, or you want to know which questions are important to them (especially if you are speaking about a topic for the first time).
+• You want to address as many questions from your participants as possible or you want to know which questions are important to them (especially if you are speaking about a topic for the first time)

-Appropriate opportunities are not only classic presentations at trade shows and Barcamps but also kickoff events in training and further education of all kinds.
+Suitable occasions include not only classic presentations at trade fairs and Barcamps, but also kickoff events in training and continuing education of all kinds.

-The audience can also be nicely mixed: Where usually half the participants zone out, in the Discussion Marketplace, only the questions that are interesting to the majority are asked.
+The audience can also be a colorful mix: Where usually half of the participants tune out, in the discussion marketplace, only the questions that are interesting to the majority are asked.

-In the Discussion Marketplace method, the audience determines the questions, and you provide the answers.
-After five minutes, the majority of the audience decides whether the previous answer was sufficient – or whether you should say another five minutes on that same question.
-Through this principle, the Discussion Marketplace is the most democratic method you can use for a presentation.
+In the discussion marketplace method, the audience decides the questions, and you provide the answers.
+After five minutes, the majority of the audience decides whether the previous answer was sufficient – or whether you should speak for another five minutes on that same question.
+Through this principle, the discussion marketplace is probably the most democratic method you can use for a lecture.

-And this is how the Discussion Marketplace works, step by step:
+And here’s how the discussion marketplace works, step by step:

 Step 1: Collect questions